-Mortgage experts are worried that Australians may be taking on unsustainable debts, as the numbers of seized Victorian properties continue to grow amid record-low interest rates
+Mortgage experts are worried that Australians may be taking on unsustainable debts, as the numbers of seized Victorian properties continue to grow amid record-low interest rates this month.

 Foreclosed properties by major banks and lenders have resulted in 7,830 people losing an asset in the past five financial years.
 These include homes, units, businesses and lands.